Grukz/JByteMod/README.md

-# JByteMod 0.5.2
+# JByteMod 0.5.6
 ## The successor of JBytedit
 A tool made by GraxCode to edit java bytecode based on JBytedit by QMatt.
-Now with live decompiling using Fernflower
+Now with live decompiling using Fernflower Decompiler

 #### Todo-List
 - Inserting nodes (done)